AndrewWD1/RamdatNet/README.md

 Recreating the popular, functional JavaScript library Ramda in C# for .Net.

-Example of using RamdatNet to Flip a method's first two parameters:
+Example of using RamdatNet to flip a method's first two parameters:

 ```csharp
 using System;